 Ride & Bike Interest Groups

-These are groups we’ve been told are in the area; they may or may not have their own web site.
+These are groups we’ve seen or been told are in the area; they may or may not have their own web site.
 Some less formal ride groups have “hidden” FaceBook pages or are known only to the circle of friends they ride with; since they are not actively seeking “members” they are not listed here.
 Please let us know if you hear of others that are are in an “outreach” mode.
 Please use BFK’s Contact page to let us know about their web site, or, to ask us to forward your interest to someone we may know is associated with the group.

 Monday Morning Cruisers (Organized by Kalamazoo County Parks; may be the same as the KRVT Bicycle Club)